zailfyer/Icarus_Mods/README.md

 Some mods I have created for Icarus

 # MXC Cot
+* Its no longer nesisary to have a mod to access the MXC Cot
-* Grants Access to the MXC Cot in the orbital workshop
+* changes the vanila location to the old modded location in the workshop
-* Now you can drop in to a prospect with a bed!
+* makes the MXC Cot require reseaching the MXC campfire
+* makes the MXC Cot lighter weight

 # Zailfyers 100 Level Cap
 * Incresed level cap to 100